iltommi/qdb-documentation/source/api/cpp.rst

         It is preferred to use the std::vector version of run_batch where possible.

-        :param operations: Pointer to an array of qdb_operations_t
+        :param operations: Pointer to an array of qdb_operation_t
         :param operation_count: Size of the array, in entry count

         :returns: The number of successful operations